• Home

 2269 Ocean Shore Blvd, Ormond Beach, FL

-Tom Renick Park, located on Ocean Shore has a walkway to the beach, a playground, picnic tables - some under shelters, showers, bathrooms, and a parking lot.
+is located on Ocean Shore and is beautifully set into the natural coastal landscape with a variety of dune vegetation throughout, including Sea Grapes, Sea Oats, and Cabbage Palms.
+Facilities include a walkway to the beach, a playground, picnic tables - some under shelters, showers, bathrooms, a parking lot, and bike racks.
+It

 Open daily - Sunrise to Sunset